-For the tax years 2012, 2013 and 2014, SARP provides for relief from income tax on 30% of salary between \notin 75,000 and \notin 500,000.
-For the tax years 2015 to 2020, the upper limit of \notin 500,000 has been abolished.
+SARP provides for relief from income tax on 30% of salary, subject to an upper income threshold, where applicable (see Annex 2).

 There is no exemption from USC and PRSI is payable where the individual is not liable to social insurance contributions in their home country.
-School fees of up to \notin 5,000 per annum and expenses incurred on one trip home per year, where they are paid for by the employer, are not subject to tax.
+School fees of up to $\in 5,000$ per annum and expenses incurred on one trip home per year, where they are paid for by the employer, are not subject to tax.